-Irvine Sellar, The Shard’s developer, had an ambitious vision to create an architecturally striking vertical city incorporating retail, offices, hotel, apartments, restaurants and a public viewing gallery.
+Irvine Sellar, The Shard’s developer and joint owner, had an ambitious vision to create an architecturally striking vertical city incorporating retail, offices, hotel, apartments, restaurants and a public viewing gallery.
 His idea was to build a diverse vibrant community, and provide multiple areas within which the public could experience the building and its magnificent views.
 And all of this astride one of London’s major transport hubs.

 Sellar acquired Southwark Towers, occupied by PwC, as an investment in November 1998.
 When the UK government shortly afterwards began encouraging high-density developments close to transport hubs, Sellar set about planning a world-class building that would capture people’s imagination.
 He arranged lunch in Berlin with award-winning architect Renzo Piano and, Sellar says, the architect’s initial reaction was far from encouraging: “Renzo said: ‘You know, I hate tall buildings – they are arrogant, aggressive, like fortresses.’
 I thought it was going to be a short lunch.

 “But there was something about the energy of the railway lines and the beauty of the Thames that appealed to him.
 So Renzo turned over his menu and started to sketch.
 What he drew in a matter of seconds bears a remarkable resemblance to The Shard today.“ Having seen the sketch, Sellar told Piano that if he would sign it and sign up, then he would build The Shard.
 Piano wrote: “To Irvine from Renzo, May 2000 Berlin” – and The Shard journey was under way.